HenrikSamuelsson/reading-expert-cpp/README.md

 Questions are from the book and the answers are my own, feel free to suggest changes to the answers should I have misunderstood anything.

+### Introduction to Builiding C++ Applications

+Question 1

+What is the difference between a compiler and an interpreter?

+Answer 1

+Both compilers and interpreters translates high level source code inte machine code.
+The difference is that an interpreter will do the translation progressively line by line at run-time when the program is to be executed and a compiler will do the entire translation at some point in time before the code is to be executed.

 ### Low-Level Programming with C++

 Question 1